 The need for a sinus lift usually occurs because one or more of the back teeth are missing, causing bone loss over time.
 Bone loss can also sometimes happen as a result of periodontal disease as well.

 A sinus lift entails using a Caldwell Luc approach to the sinus and gently lifting the membrane from the floor of the sinus.
 After the membrane is carefully lifted, bone grafts (usually donor) are placed into the sinus cavity floor to increase the height of the upper jaw.
 During the process of healing from the procedure, the newly added bone integrates with the sinus floor, allowing enough thickness for the placement of dental implants.
 Often, dental implants can be placed at the same time as the sinus lift procedure.

-For sinus lifts, Drs.
-Singer or Tami typically uses a mix of bovine and allograft material, as in scientific literature, this has been shown to have the best results.
+For sinus lifts, Dr. Singer typically uses a mix of bovine and allograft material, as in scientific literature, this has been shown to have the best results.
 The recipient site is specific in this case in order to augment the bone of the sinuses.
 The healing process and the amount of time required before the implants can be placed remain the same as well.

 In the case of a sinus lift, however, you must refrain from blowing your nose and try to avoid sneezing during the healing process.
 For this reason, it is best not to schedule a sinus lift at the same time as seasonal allergies.
 You will be given a saline spray to use in your nostrils to keep the area moist as you heal.

 Bone Morphogenic Protein (BMP-2)

 This newer implant dentistry procedure is a miracle of modern science.
 It provides Dr. Singer with the ability to grow new bone with less invasive surgery.
 He uses this technique whenever possible, although some bone graft material is still required for most patients.